top of page

 Search

-Pine is a softwood that’s been used for centuries across Britain and Europe.
-Its popularity grew during the Georgian and Victorian eras because it was affordable, easy to work, and took paint or wax beautifully.
+Pine is a softwood that has been used for centuries across Britain and Europe.
+Its popularity grew during the Georgian and Victorian eras because it was affordable, easy to work with, and took paint or wax beautifully.
 While mahogany and oak filled grand drawing rooms, pine found its home in country kitchens, workshops, and cottages — pieces made for everyday life rather than show.

 To qualify as antique, furniture typically needs to be over 100 years old.
 However, in the world of pine, age isn’t the only marker.
 You can tell an antique piece by its construction techniques: